federicogualdi/easy-peasy-interview/README.md

+### This is a repo with simple questions that can be asked of high school students during interviews for an intership

 # Easy Peasy Interview

+Exercises:
-Given two lists of Oxy points: one for the X axis and the other for Y, calculate Area and Perimeter of the shape.
+1. Given two lists of Oxy points: one for the X axis and the other for Y, calculate Area and Perimeter of the shape.

 ## Running the application in dev mode